UrkiMimi/2D-Game-Plat-Demo/README.md

 # 2D-Game-Plat-Demo
-Pretty much a demo I wrote to see if I can write something in C#
+Demo I wrote to see if I can write something in C#.
+Uses Unity 2021.3.3f1.